Moth-beacon/FinancialTracker/README.md

 # Financial Tracker

 ## Description of the Project
-This Java CLI application allows users to track their financial transactions—such as deposits and payments—in a personal ledger.
+This Java application allows users to track their financial transactions such as deposits and payments in a personal ledger.
 Users can add transactions, view their full ledger, filter by dates or vendors, and generate useful reports.
-The project simulates a basic accounting system for personal or academic use.
+The project simulates a basic accounting system.

 ## Demo Screenshot
 ![Screenshot.png](Screenshot.png)